Zane-Gilfillan/Horiseon-Accessibility-Update/README.md

 as seen below (highlighted in red) we originally had a broken link that took us no where. it has now been fixed.

-we also brought the main showcase photo from being a css item:
+i also brought the main showcase photo from being a css item:
 ```
 .hero img {
     background-image: url("images/digital-marketing-meeting.jpg);